 Today the major remedy for an illegal search is exclusion of the seized items as evidence.
 Some states and the federal courts have used this exclusionary rule since early in the twentieth century.
 However, before the 1961 decision in Mapp v.
-0hio32 required all states to adopt this remedy, many state courts did not exclude illegally seized evidence.
+Obio required all states to adopt this remedy, many state courts did not exclude illegally seized evidence.
 In jurisdictions without the rule, it scarcely helped the victim of an illegal search to raise the point.
-So, for example, in a 1945 Louisiana case, the court permitted introduction of marijuana seized without a warrant from defendant's room while he was out of town .33
+So, for example, in a 1945 Louisiana case, the court permitted introduction of marijuana seized without a warrant from defendant's room while he was out of town.

 Because of the scope permitted the searching officer, things were not much better in jurisdictions adhering to the exclusionary rule.
-In states using the rule before Mapp, the crucial issue when the lawfulness of a search was questioned was whether or not the search was reasonable under the circumstances.34 One might expect, in view of the judicial hostility toward marijuana defendants, that the reasonableness standard provided sufficient leeway for circumvention of the exclusionary rule in more than a few cases.35 Other end runs around the rule were developed in the federal system and in the states purporting to apply the rule to evidence seized in an illegal search.
+In states using the rule before Mapp, the crucial issue when the lawfulness of a search was questioned was whether or not the search was reasonable under the circumstances.
+One might expect, in view of the judicial hostility toward marijuana defendants, that the reasonableness standard provided sufficient leeway for circumvention of the exclusionary rule in more than a few cases.
+Other end runs around the rule were developed in the federal system and in the states purporting to apply the rule to evidence seized in an illegal search.
 First, courts upheld searches if there was arguably an untainted source for seizure of the evidence.
-For example, a court might admit marijuana seized in a concededly illegal search where a police officer saw the marijuana before beginning the illegal search .36 Second, in order to have standing to assert the inadmissibility of seized items, one had to admit the narcotics in question belonged to hirn.37 Third, courts often permitted searches pursuant to a warrant to extend far beyond the items named in the warrant 38 under what came to be known as the contraband theory.
-This theory reasoned that certain items could never lawfully be possessed and belonged only to the government; thus any seizure of these items was permissible.39
+For example, a court might admit marijuana seized in a concededly illegal search where a police officer saw the marijuana before beginning the illegal search.
+Second, in order to have standing to assert the inadmissibility of seized items, one had to admit the narcotics in question belonged to him.
+Third, courts often permitted searches pursuant to a warrant to extend far beyond the items named in the warrant under what came to be known as the contraband theory.
+This theory reasoned that certain items could never lawfully be pos-